-Initial CEM[®] applicants must complete all sections.
+Initial CEM® applicants must complete all sections.

 Training

-- Initial certification applicants must submit independent verification of 200 total hours of training - 100 hours of Disaster/Emergency Management training plus 100 hours of General Management training. - Submissions must have occurred within the preceding 10 years of the date when the applicant submits their credential packet for review except: - Classes completed for a master's degree, PhD, or subsequent baccalaureate/bachelor's degrees may be used towards the General Management Training requirement only. - Coursework completed for these additional degrees (for a degree that is not being used for the educational requirement) is accepted outside of the ten (10) year window for general management training only.
+- Initial certification applicants must submit independent verification of 200 total hours of training - 100 hours of Disaster/Emergency Management training plus 100 hours of General Management training. - Submissions must have occurred within the preceding 10 years of the date when the applicant submits their application for review except: - Work history completed more than 10 years ago is acceptable provided the submission meets all documentation requirements. - Classes completed for a master's degree, PhD, or subsequent baccalaureate/bachelor's degrees may be used towards the General Management Training requirement only. - Coursework completed for these additional degrees (for a degree that is not being used for the educational requirement) is accepted outside of the ten (10) year window for general management training only.